 Usually, Canadian banks are open all throughout the week, that is, all 6 days from Monday to Saturday.
 But there are also certain exceptions, like CIBC and TD Bank branches, that remain open on Sundays and offer drive-thrus as well.

-The normal bank working hours in Canada are the same as the standard business hours of a normal working day which is mostly between 9 AM to 4 PM or 10 AM to 5 PM.
+The normal bank working hours in Canada are the same as the standard business hours of a normal working day, which is mostly between 9 AM and 4 PM or 10 AM and 5 PM.
 The exact timings vary from location to location and bank to bank.
 Nonetheless, most Canadian banks on any business day close between 4:00 PM to 7:00 PM.

 S.No | Bank | Day | Working Hours |